Ronda, arrival and circular route (6 km)

 Grazalema, circular route

-This route takes you to the heart of the nearby Sierra del Endrinal.
+This circular route takes you to the heart of the nearby Sierra del Endrinal.
 The remains of shepherds’ refuges (huts and corrals) tell you about the importance that stockbreeding has had (and still has) in this region, an activity that stands out in the cheese made of the milk obtained from the local payoya sheep breed.

 Grazalema-Villaluenga del Rosario (13 km)